Indian Victory Charlotte

 Our response has been to communicate to potential Victory customers that we will meet or beat any written price on any new Victory from any dealer within 100 miles.
 This has been somewhat but not always successful since there are several Victory dealers competing in our backyard.
 Bottom line: our goal to attract and keep customers for life, and this will always be our working philosophy.

 The Victory line also has two different kinds of customers, and rarely does someone interested in a Victory Cross Country Touring machine cross-shop one of the Victory cruiser models.
 The touring machines tend to be husband-and-wife purchase decisions, while the cruisers attract a slightly younger rider.
-Victory products are excellent alternatives to Harley-Davidson, especially among those who appreciate cutting-edge styling and design at a reasonable cost.
+Victory cruisers have been a great alternative to lower end H-D models, but the new 2015 Indian Scout with a starting price of $10,999 may change that.

 We feel quite confident that we will continue to excel in the area of technical expertise, competence and ongoing customer service, but those are qualities that become recognized by customers over time.
 We know our approach will prevail over the long haul, even if we lose some sales to price-cutters along the way.
-Our dealership continues to enjoy great success and solid business growth and we look forward to greatly increasing our Victory volume in coming years.
+Our dealership continues to enjoy great success and solid business growth and we look forward to many great years ahead.

 Involvement in the Community